Fog (poem)

-"Fog" is a poem by Carl Sandburg.
+"Fog" is a poem written by Carl Sandburg.
 It first appeared in Sandburg's first mainstream collection of poems, Chicago Poems, published in 1916.

 Sandburg has described the genesis of the poem.
 At a time when he was carrying a book of Japanese Haiku, he went to interview a juvenile court judge, and he had cut through Grant Park and saw the fog over Chicago harbor.
 He had certainly seen many fogs before, but this time he had to wait forty minutes for the judge, and he only had a piece of newsprint handy, so he decided to create an "American Haiku".

 Anthologies

 This poem has been frequently anthologized.
 Perhaps the earliest was Untermeyer, Louis (1919).
 "Modern American Poetry".

 Reception

 Harriet Monroe, the editor of Poetry who first published several of the poems that went into Chicago Poems, said as part of her review of that collection:

 Staging

 In 1959 and 1960, Bette Davis and her husband Gary Merrill toured the nation, putting on The World of Carl Sandburg, a dramatic staged reading of selected Sandburg poetry and prose, culminating in a one-month run on Broadway (with Leif Erickson instead of Merrill).
 One review described highlights of Davis's performance, including: